drmrd/string-calculator-kata-tdd-demo/README.md

 ## Instructions

-- Create a simple String calculator with a method signature:
+- Create a simple string calculator with a method signature:
     ```python
     add(str numbers) -> int
     ```